undefinednullerror/s3-static-hosting/README.md

     ]
 }
 ````
-4. upload your files in the bucket (no nested folders should be created)
+4. upload your files in the bucket
 5. once you are within your bucket -> `Properties` -> `Static website hosting` -> `Edit` -> enable `Static website hosting`
 6. for `Index document` specify `index.html`
 7. for `Redirection rules` add the following rules: